Handling Shopify Webhooks: A Complete Guide

 Registering Shopify Webhooks

-Method 1: Shopify Admin API
+Method 1: GraphQL Admin API (Recommended)

 const Shopify = require('@shopify/shopify-api');

-async function registerWebhook(session) {
+async function registerWebhookGraphQL(session) {

-const response = await Shopify.Webhooks.Registry.register({
+const response = await client.query({

-topic: 'ORDERS_CREATE',
+topic: ORDERS_CREATE

 });

-if (response.success) {
+if (response.body.data.webhookSubscriptionCreate.userErrors.length === 0) {

 }